 This sheet helps me organize keywords as I find them.
 It also allows me to put the articles in order from most important to future post ideas.
 I share this along with an article template which helps my writer see what topics are upcoming and additional notes that can help them with research.

 Understand Search Intent

-Another important step in keyword research is to understand search intent.
+Another important step in the keyword research process is to understand search intent.
 Search intent refers to the reason behind a particular search query.
-Understanding search intent can help you create content that satisfies the needs of your target audience and attracts more organic traffic to your website.
+Understanding search intent can help you create effective SEO content that satisfies the needs of your target audience and attracts more organic traffic to your website.